j-schumann/symfony-addons/README.md

 ## Twig Extensions

-Adding this bundle to the `bundles.php` registers the new extension:
+Adding this bundle to the `bundles.php` together with the `symfony/twig-bundle` registers the new extension:
 ```php
     Vrok\SymfonyAddons\VrokSymfonyAddonsBundle::class => ['all' => true],
 ```